 Keep in mind that your little one will not have the common sense to stay away from certain things at home.
-It is exciting to watch your baby grow and reach new milestones, but that also comes with heightened curiosity.
-This unfortunately, presents a set of new hazards.
-As a new parent, you can choose to either take each phase of childproofing as it comes, or tackle them all together before the insanity of parenthood kicks in.
+It is exciting to watch your baby grow and reach new milestones, but that comes with heightened curiosity.
+This, unfortunately, presents a set of new hazards.
+You can choose to either take each phase of childproofing as it comes or do them all before the insanity of parenthood kicks in.
 Whatever you choose, never underestimate what your child can do.
-You’d be surprised -- active toddlers have an incredible way of getting into just about anything they see!
+You’d be surprised—toddlers have an incredible way of getting into just about anything they see!

 What the Experts Have to Say